Grow your list with inbound marketing

 Set up SMS keywords and a shortcode/dedicated virtual number

-If you’re planning on letting your customers opt-in via text message, you’ll need a SMS platform like Burst.
+If you plan on letting your customers opt-in via text message, you need an SMS platform like Burst.

-All your customers need to do is SMS a keyword to a dedicated virtual number or shortcode.
+And all your customers need to do is text in an SMS keyword (that you create) to your dedicated virtual number or shortcode.

-SMS keywords can be used as a simple tool to allow your customers to opt-in to your lists.
+SMS keywords also have many other features.
 They act as a prompt for replies and can activate different functions, which include entering a competition, forwarding to an email, group chat, and sending an auto response.

 If you’re keen on learning more, try our SMS keyword demo by texting 0459 333 444 with one of the following keywords: map, deal, video, app, win, or brad.

 Once you're all set up, how do you promote it?
 Depending on your business, you may: